 Adventure fantasy classic "The Thief of Bagdad", directed by three directors out of whom the film pulled out the maximum result, especially from the genius Michael Powell, is considered by some critics to be the best adaptation of the tale of 1001 nights.
-Opulent and imaginative fairy tale, with a few occasionally brutal scenes, abounds with fantastic ideas: Jaffar gives the Calif a mechanical horse who gets wind-up with a key in his rear end; Abu finds the giant genie from the lamp; flies on a rag and fights a giant spider; the giant genie descends down from a canyon..."Thief" has a rather messy narration but just like many fantasy movies from those times it's a real original, an avant-garde achievement that isn't ashamed of unusual, extravagant solutions, a dreamy ode to imagination, while the charming special effects won an Oscar.
+An opulent and imaginative fairy tale, with a few occasionally brutal scenes, but a one which abounds with fantastic ideas, creativity and resourcefulness.
+Some moments are iconic: Jaffar gives the Calif a mechanical horse which gets wind-up with a key in his rear end.
+Abu finds the giant genie from the lamp, flies on a rug, and uses a sword to fight a giant spider descending from above him, to the spider web, in a rather spectacular sequence.
+The giant genie descends down from a canyon.
+"The Thief of Baghdad" has a rather messy narration, but just like many fantasy movies from those times, it is a real original, an avant-garde achievement that isn't ashamed of unusual, extravagant solutions, a dreamy ode to imagination, while the charming special effects are nostalgic and pleasant, never aggressive.
+Not every movie needs to be a drama.
+Sometimes, the viewers need monsters and magical creatures for escapism.
+This whole film is an ode to adventure spirit, and in that aspect it rises to the occasion.

 Grade:+++